Learning an Inventory Control Policy with General Inventory Arrival Dynamics: Mathematical Formulation and Methodology

 Under \Cref{assm:fill-supply}, it follows from Theorem 3\footnotemark[2] of \citet{madeka2022deep} that the inventory control problem with general arrivals is efficiently learnable in the case where we do not observe the supply and arrival shares processes.
 In practice, we may choose to forecast {\it arrivals} instead of the supply and arrival shares processes -- see \Cref{rem:fcst-arrivals} below.

-\begin{remark}[Forecasting Arrivals] Note that the dynamics \eqref{eqn:invupdate} and reward function \eqref{eqn:rewardfunc} depend only on the arrivals $o_{t,j}^i := \min(U^i_t,f_p(a_t^i,\bM^i_t))\rho^i_{t,j}$, so we forecast arrivals conditional on the action $a_t^i$ rather than the supply and fill processes for the purposes of constructing our simulator from historic data. \end{remark}
+\begin{remark}[Forecasting Arrivals] Note that the dynamics \eqref{eqn:invupdate} and reward function \eqref{eqn:rewardfunc} depend only on the arrivals $o_{t,j}^i := \min(U^i_t,f_p(a_t^i,\bM^i_t))\rho^i_{t,j}$, so we forecast arrivals conditional on the action $a_t^i$ rather than the supply and arrival share processes for the purposes of constructing our simulator from historic data. \end{remark}